Is the Group covered by reinsurance?

 In addition to these steps, please note the following:

 - We only accept BOR requests on active member-insureds.
-BORs are not normally accepted on new business, unless an exception is approved by the Vice President of Marketing & Member/Broker Services.
+BORs are not normally accepted on new business, unless an exception is approved by the Underwriting and Broker Services Manager.

 - A BOR may be received and approved at any time during the policy term.
 However, we recommend that BOR’s be executed at least 60 days prior to the renewal of the insurance policy.